Many Joyful Noises

 In the Greek tradition, the word “music” encompasses the belief that all art is inspired by the Muses.
 Music in the English language is protean by definition, meaning it’s an ever-changing vessel for emotions and memories.

 As humans, we turn to music to evoke specific feelings.
 We trust a composer of any genre to take us on a journey (maybe this is why the Greek word for art means “to prepare”).
-When I was little, John Williams’ “Imperial March” told me the bad guy was coming—and that I should think he’s the bad guy.
-The Forrest Gump theme captures the whimsy and wonder we feel as Forrest’s life story unfolds.
+When I was little, John Williams’ “Imperial March” told me the bad guy was coming—and that I should think Darth Vader was the bad guy.
+The Forrest Gump suite captures the whimsy and wonder we feel as Forrest’s life story unfolds.
 And Kermit the Frog’s “Rainbow Connection” will always bring out the lover and dreamer in me.

 Music can cross the border between thought and feeling into expression.
-And this is why it’s such an important part of the worship experience across so many religious traditions.
+It’s such an important part of the worship experience across so many religious traditions.
+When we don’t have words for how we feel, music can fill the gap and help us connect with the people around us.

 Music as Medicine